Homebuilders Standard Pacific, Ryland Group to merge

-Standard Pacific Corp SPF.N and Ryland Group Inc (RYL.N) said they would merge to become the fourth-largest homebuilder in the United States.
+June 15 Standard Pacific Corp and Ryland Group Inc said they would merge to become the fourth-largest homebuilder in the United States.

 The merged company would have a market capitalization of about $5.2 billion and an enterprise value of about $8.2 billion and would own or control about 74,000 homesites, the companies said in a statement on Sunday.